wanx-troopers/wanx-troopers.github.io/statements.md

 nympy 1.26.4 is considered a stable version.

 on tiling VAE decoder: Usually with tiling you want to actually use dimensions that are slightly larger than the exact factors of the original image so the overlap works more efficiently

+> Q: to use more than one starting frame just pass them to wanvideo encode?
+> A: yep